tmhn/Sparta/foundations/5-control-flow/README.md

 ## Making decisions with booleans

-We saw in the data types lesson that booleans can have on of two values, true or false.
-Booleans are the data types that we use for making decisions.
+We saw in the data types lesson that booleans can have one of two values, true or false.
+Booleans are the data type that we use for making decisions.

 Luckily for us control flow reads very much like english when we get the code right.
-So let's start with a real world example and try and turn it in to real code.
+So let's start with a real world example and try to turn it in to real code.

 > You don't know if you can afford to buy another drink.
-You decide that you will if you have more than 10 pounds in your pocket.
-If not you should really go home.
+You decide that you ***will***, if you have more than 10 pounds in your pocket.
+If not, you should really go home.

 What could this decision look like written in plane english?

-"If the money in my pocket is greater than 10 then I'll buy another drink.
+"If the money in my pocket is greater than 10 pounds then I'll buy another drink.
 Otherwise I'll go home."

 Let's try and translate real life in to code.
 Open the starter code in sublime.